uasal/config_stp_wcc/README.md

 ## Astropy Unit Validation

-All .toml configs should use a valid astropy unit if a unit is included.
-Even though the package gives the ability to import a dictionary as unitless, any time a new value is added to the configs, it should have an associated astropy unit.
-A GitHub CI will automatically run a test to validate the configs, or alternatively tests can be run on your local copy using `pytest tests/test_configs.py` from the root directory of the repo.
+All .toml config values should have a valid astropy unit if any units are defined.
+If no unit is included, the value is assumed to be unitless.
+A GitHub CI automatically runs a test to validate astropy units in the configs, reporting any issues with non-conforming astropy units.
+If you'd like to perform validation locally, you may run `pytest tests/test_configs.py` from the root directory of the repo.
 Alternatively in your python environment you may run the following snippit:
 ```python
 import config_stp_wcc
 config_stp_wcc.load_config_values("parsed", return_loader=True).validate_astropy()